 Photo calls and diary notes

-If you are planning a visually exciting event, i.e. a busy community gathering, a party, a special celebration, themed event or having a high profile person to visit, it is worth sending out a photo call to invite your target media’s journalists or a photographer to come and get their own professional shots of the event in action.
+If you are planning a visually exciting event, i.e. having a community choir sing in the library or a visit from a high profile person, it is worth sending out a photo call to invite your target media’s journalists or a photographer to come and get their own professional shots of the event in action.

 A photo call can be issued alongside a press release or sent as a stand-alone diary notice to picture desks or individuals if you have the right person’s contact details.

 A diary note can be issued to local broadcast station planning teams when you have available spokespeople who are prepared to be interviewed about the event or activity taking place – either in a studio or recorded ‘down the line’ (on the phone).
 In some instances, broadcast journalists may wish to attend to capture audio, interviews and vox pops with those attending.

 The photo call /diary note alert should include concise information about the specific activities taking place (based on a summary of the information from your press release) and highlight details of key people attending your event, e.g. local figures, relevant groups etc.

 A template photo call/diary note is provided as a download at the end of this kit.

 Wherever possible, press releases and media approaches are best accompanied by eye-catching photography that really helps bring the story to life for the readers of your target media outlets.
 Your story is much more likely to be picked up if it’s accompanied by interesting, decent quality pictures that will display clearly on their news websites or in print.

 To be high enough quality for print use, pictures would need be shot on a good camera or taken by a professional.
 However for web use (e.g. online news), high resolution photos taken via mobile phone may be fine, as long as they are clear, well lit and not blurry.

 If you have alerted the press about the event via a diary notice or photocall, hopefully they will attend and capture their own shots – but always try to get your own too.